Deep Learning for Detecting Robotic Grasps: Introduction

 We test our approach on a challenging dataset, where we show that our algorithm improves both recognition and detection performance for grasping rectangle data.
 We also show that our two-stage approach is not only able to match the performance of a single-stage system, but, in fact, improves results while significantly reducing the computational time needed for detection.

 In summary, the contributions of this paper are: \begin{packed_item} \item We present a deep learning algorithm for detecting robotic grasps.
-To the best of our knowledge, this is the first work to do so. \item In order to handle multi-modal inputs, we present a new way to apply structured regularization to the weights to these inputs based on multimodal group regularization. \item We present a multi-step cascaded system for detection, significantly reducing its computational cost. \item Our method outperforms the state-of-the-art of grasp detection, as well as previous deep learning algorithms. \item We implement our algorithm on a Baxter robot, and successfully execute several grasps. \end{packed_item} The rest of the paper is organized as follows: We discuss related work in Section~\ref{sec:relatedwork}.
-We present our two-step cascaded detection system in Section~\ref{sec:detection}.
+To the best of our knowledge, this is the first work to do so. \item In order to handle multimodal inputs, we present a new way to apply structured regularization to the weights to these inputs based on multimodal group regularization. \item We present a multi-step cascaded system for detection, significantly reducing its computational cost. \item Our method outperforms the state-of-the-art for rectangle-based grasp detection, as well as previous deep learning algorithms. \item We implement our algorithm on both a Baxter and a PR2 robot, and show success rates of 84\% and 89\%, respectively, for executing grasps on a highly varied set of objects. \end{packed_item}

+The rest of the paper is organized as follows: We discuss related work in Section~\ref{sec:relatedwork}.
+We present our two-step cascaded detection system in Section~\ref{sec:detection}, and some additional details in Section~\ref{sec:input}.
 We then describe our feature learning algorithm and structured regularization method in Section~\ref{sec:sparsity}.
-We present our experiments in Section~\ref{sec:experiments}, and show and discuss results in Section~\ref{sec:results}.
-We conclude in Section~\ref{sec:conclusion}.
+We present our experiments in Section~\ref{sec:experiments}, and discuss results in Section~\ref{sec:results}.
+We then present experiments on both Baxter and PR2 robots in Section~\ref{sec:baxter}.
+We present several interesting directions for future work in Section~\ref{sec:future}, then conclude in Section~\ref{sec:conclusion}.